• HOME

 Based on your answers, your cat doesn’t appear to be showing signs of arthritis.

-What can I do now to slow or help prevent arthritis?
+What can I do now to slow or reduce the risk of arthritis?

 Pay attention to your cat’s behaviour